 - For a given software application and version, you will notice that there are a range of revisions within a single phase.
 This illustrates the concept we call "pooling" where revisions, or builds, get created at a faster rate and move into a downstream phase faster than they usually do, mostly into the next phase.

 - Take for example the screenshot below.
-The webstore 5.0 application, build 5.0.1974 is currently in Performance Test.
+The database 7.5 application, build 7.5.67 is currently in Performance Test.
 There are 23 "workitems" (stories or bug fixes) that are represented in several builds or revisions.
-Each of the smaller boxes (green for stories, yellow for bug fixes) represents one of these workitems.
+Each of the smaller circles (green for stories, red for bug fixes) represents one of these workitems.